-To kick off 2021 in the right way, we joined Unissu’s RE:Connect event, joining 400 other sessions on the future of the built environment.
+In 2021, we joined Unissu’s RE:Connect event, joining 400 other speakers on the future of the built environment.
 We invited our customers from Strata Homes, Anjudeep Badachha, Head of Business Improvement and Matt Bloomer, Head of Customer Journey.
 We asked them how they’d turned around CRM at Strata, and how they optimised their customer journey using Salesforce.

 This blog outlines some of the highlights of the conversation.
 You can access the full webinar replay here.